geoffswc/GCP-Auto-AI-Workshop/README.md

 # GCP-Machine-Learning-API-Workshop

 ### Short Description
-This tutorial is an introduction to extracting, classifying, and assessing sentiment for text from image documents using the Google Colab and the Google Cloud Platform API.
+This tutorial is an introduction to extracting, classifying, and assessing sentiment for text from image and video documents using the Python and the Google Cloud Platform API.

 ### Long Description
 This workshop will review how to use Python, along with the Google AutoML API, to perform common machine learning and natural laanguage processing tasks using pre-trained models and methods.
 This workshop is designed to get researchers who are comfortable with python programming up and running with google cloud services for machine learning and natural language processing.